Active Learning in Thailand 2025: Guide for Teachers — KET

 Key Strategies

-Encourage Students: Foster students participate vibes with open questions and small group discussions.
+Encourage Students: Foster students’ participation by using open questions and small group discussions.

-Varied Teaching Methods: Mix role play, class discussion, and fun activities to keep it fresh.
+Varied Teaching Methods: Mix role-playing, class discussions, and fun activities to keep it fresh.

 Feedback: Offer meaningful feedback to refine learning objectives and boost student performance.